-1.1 INTRODUCTION
+I. INTRODUCTION

-The Central Asian Regional Economic Program was initiated by ADB in 1997.
-Its members comprise of Afghanistan, Azerbaijan, Kazakhstan, Kyrgyzstan, Mongolia, Tajikistan, People's Republic of China, and Uzbekistan, supported by an alliance of major multilateral development institutions.
-The Energy Sector Coordinating Committee (ESCC) - whose priority is to promote efficient and rational use of energy within the region - has agreed on the components of an Energy Action Plan.
+- 1. The Central Asian Regional Economic Program was initiated by ADB in 1997 with its members comprising of Afghanistan, Azerbaijan, Kazakhstan, Kyrgyzstan, Mongolia, Tajikistan, People's Republic of China, and Uzbekistan, and supported by an alliance of major multilateral development institutions.
+The Energy Sector Coordinating Committee (ESCC) whose priority is to promote efficient and rational use of energy within the region has agreed on the components of an Energy Action Plan. - 2.
 This study (Pillar 1) of the Action Plan involves carrying out a diagnostics evaluation on the energy supply/demand balance and infrastructure constraints, and to identify the status regarding completed, ongoing and planned energy sector projects which will have an impact on the intra-regional power trade capability.
 Regional dispatch and regulatory development aspects will be covered under Pillar 2; and Pillar 3 will cover issues relating to Energy-Water linkages.

-This study is to serve as an initial basis for a Regional Power Sector Master Plan for Central Asian Countries and Afghanistan - Regional Technical Assistance (RETA), endorsed by ESCC - to identify the investment needs in generation and transmission in the region.

-There are four countries which are the focus of this diagnostic study: Kazakhstan, Kyrgyzstan, Tajikistan, and Uzbekistan.
+This study is to serve as an initial basis for a Regional Power Sector Master Plan for Central Asian Countries and Afghanistan Regional Technical Assistance (RETA), endorsed by ESCC to identify the investment needs in generation and transmission in the region. - 3.
+Four countries are the focus of this diagnostic study Kazakhstan, Kyrgyzstan, Tajikistan, and Uzbekistan.
 Each of these countries is served by different portfolios of generation mixes.
 Because of the different mixes, their availability characteristics, time-value signatures and varying non-coinciding peak demand requirements, there exists significant complementary inter-trade potential between the countries concerned.
 Increased inter-trade activity would reduce incidences of un-met demand (mainly during winter); conserve and optimize renewable and fossil fuel resources; reduce environmental impacts from emissions, and from water management requirements; and provide each country with increased economic benefits from the above measures.
-Further economic benefits will accrue due to increased system generation redundancy, a lowering of the need to run costly thermal plant generators, and a general improvement in the availability of system ancillary services.
+Further economic benefits will accrue due to increased system generation redundancy, a lowering of the need to run costly combined cycle gas turbines (CCGT), open cycle gas turbines (OCGT) and mid-merit or peaking plant generators, and a general improvement in the availability of system ancillary services. - 4.
 This report compiles information and content drawn from primary sources including documents from Government Agencies of Kazakhstan, Kyrgyzstan, Tajikistan, Uzbekistan as well as from Asian Development Bank (ADB), The World Bank, U.S. Agency for International Development, and observations made during our visits to the countries during the period from June to August 2010.
-A number of credible internet related and miscellaneous sources were also consulted.

-We would like to thank the Government officials, as well as staff of KEGOC, NEGK, ELECTRIC POWER PLANTS, BARKI TOJIK, UZBEKENERGO, CDC, USAID, AES, ADB and WB regional offices and other organizations who shared their valuable insights, understanding and vision for the region with us (Appendix 2.
-Persons Met).
+A number of credible Internet related and miscellaneous sources were also consulted. - 5.
+We would like to thank the Government officials, as well as staff of Kazakhstan Electrical Grid Operating Company (KEGOC), National Electrical Grid of Kyrgyzstan (NEGK), Electric Power Plants Company (EPP), Barki Tojik, Uzbekenergo, Coordinating Dispatch Center (CDC), USAID, AES Company, the ADB and World Bank regional offices and other organizations who shared their valuable insights, understanding and vision for the region with us.

-1.2 KEY FINDINGS
+II.
+KEY FINDINGS